By Tanya Vorobiova

 | Forza |

 Game developers often rely on systems designed to keep players engaged far beyond healthy limits.
-Some of the most common methods that may lead to lawsuits include:
+The methods cited in the investigation included:

 - • Reward systems designed to trigger dopamine release and compulsive play